 He was Head of the Dispute Resolution Department for six years from 2012 and orchestrated and oversaw the significant development and growth of the practice during this period.

-His clients include major corporations and banks, asset managers, directors and professionals.
-He is one of a handful of senior litigators in London and he and the team are one of the few to whom other firms routinely refer complex cases when they have a conflict.
-He has been the lead lawyer in many of the very significant, sizeable and challenging cases that we have handled over recent years, and is highly valued by colleagues and clients alike for his strategic input and tactical nous.
+Stephen's clients include major corporations and banks, asset managers, directors and professionals.
+He has been the lead lawyer in many of the very significant, sizeable and challenging cases that the firm has handled over recent years, and is highly valued by colleagues and clients alike for his strategic input and tactical nous.

-He has experience in several sectors and types of cases – banking, financial markets, freezing injunctions, insolvency, insurance, fraud, M&A disputes, and shareholder disputes amongst others.
-He is noted for being quick to master the facts, straightforward to deal with, technically very sound, astute, calm even in adversity, with a robust and independent mind-set, good with clients, reliable, practical, and with good judgement.
+Stephen has experience in several sectors and types of cases including banking, financial markets, freezing injunctions, insolvency, insurance, fraud, M&A disputes, and shareholder disputes.
 He is adept at project managing sizeable cross-disciplinary and on occasions cross-jurisdictional teams.